 Innovation is a constant in the business world.
 The events of this past couple years has pushed businesses to strategize and innovate to continue to serve consumers and earn a profit.
 However, in some cases the innovation and growth of one entity or industry can put others at risk if they do not adhere to business laws.

-One such case came to light near the end of 2020, but it is still critical to understand the details involved – especially in terms of this current landscape all businesses face.
+One such case came to light near the end of 2020, but it is still critical to understand the details involved.

 According to CBS News, the restaurants claimed in the lawsuit that Grubhub: